Bereavement - Important information for bereaved family and friends

 The Medical Examiner Service

-A Medical Examiner is a senior consultant or doctor who works independently within the acute hospitals to ensure that the information recorded on the Medical Certificate of Cause of Death (MCCD) is accurate.
+A Medical Examiner is a senior doctor who independently reviews your loved one’s medical records and cause of death.
+They make sure the information on the Medical Certificate of Cause of Death (MCCD) is accurate.

 If a death is reported to a Coroner, the documents you need to register the death may be different.
-The Coroner will decide one of the following:
+On referral to the Coroner, your loved one will be allocated to a Coroner’s Officer.
+This person will be a point of contact for the next of kin; they will talk you through and explain the process.
+At this point, the Coroner’s responsibility is to decide one of the following:

-If the Coroner decides that the cause of death is clear:
+If the Coroner decides that the cause of death is natural:

 A Coroner must hold an inquest if: